The Temptations: Return to Motown Records and Reunion: 1982–1983

-From the 1980s to the 1990s
+Autobiography and induction into the Rock and Roll Hall of Fame: 1983–1989

-By this time, the Temptations' releases were no longer performing well on the pop charts, though some singles still made the R&B Top 20.
-"Love on My Mind Tonight", a single from Surface Thrills, charted at number 17.
+By this time, The Temptations' releases were no longer performing well on the pop charts, though some singles still made the R&B Top 20.
+"Love on My Mind Tonight", a single from Surface Thrills, charted at no. 17.

 The lineup of Franklin, Williams, Street, Tyson, and Edwards proved to be short-lived.
 The five performed on Motown 25 and released the direct to video The Temptations: Live in Concert (filmed at Harrah's Atlantic City).
 The album Back to Basics, released later in 1983, was the first album featuring Ron Tyson on lead.
-"Sail Away", produced by a returning Norman Whitfield and featuring Ron Tyson's first lead vocal, peaked at number 13 on the US R&B chart.
+The song "Sail Away", produced by a returning Norman Whitfield and featuring Ron Tyson's first lead vocal, peaked at no. 13 on the US R&B chart.

 In addition, a then-relatively unknown singer/musician, Ali-Ollie Woodson was featured on one track, "Stop the World Right Here (I Wanna Get Off)".
 Woodson was a Detroit native who had been a potential candidate to replace Dennis Edwards back in 1977.
-Meanwhile, Edwards (who also had his share of lead vocals on the Back to Basics album) was again fired in 1984, for missing rehearsals or showing up hungover.
+Meanwhile, Edwards (who also had his share of lead vocals on the Back to Basics album) was fired again in 1983, for missing rehearsals or showing up hungover.
 He then attempted a second solo career, scoring a hit with the 1984 single "Don't Look Any Further", a duet with Siedah Garrett.

 At this point, Woodson officially joined the group, taking Edwards' place.
 Woodson's first lead on a single was 1984's "Treat Her Like a Lady", co-written by himself and Otis Williams, and co-produced by former Earth, Wind & Fire members Al McKay and Ralph Johnson.
-The single became their biggest success on R&B radio since 1975, reaching number-two on the R&B charts, and just missing the Pop Top 40 at number 48.
-The group enjoyed further successes with 1985's "Do You Really Love Your Baby", a number 14 R&B hit co-written by soul star Luther Vandross, and 1986's "Lady Soul", the group's third Top 10 R&B hit of the decade.
+The song became their biggest success on R&B radio since 1975, reaching number-two on the R&B charts, and just missing the Pop Top 40 at no. 48.
+The group enjoyed further successes with 1985's "Do You Really Love Your Baby", a no. 14 R&B hit co-written by soul star Luther Vandross, and 1986's "Lady Soul", the group's third Top 10 R&B hit of the decade.

-Ali Woodson remained with the Temptations until 1987, when he was fired for consistent lateness.
+Ali Woodson remained with The Temptations until 1987, when he was fired for consistent lateness.
 He was replaced by the again-returning Dennis Edwards.
-The group recorded one album during Edwards's third tenure, Together Again, released in late 1987.
-The following year, Otis Williams published his autobiography, Temptations, co-written with Patricia Romanowski, chronicling the careers of the group from the Primes/Distants days and focusing on the lives of Williams and Melvin Franklin.
+The group recorded one album during Edwards' third tenure, Together Again, released later that year.
+In 1988, Otis Williams published his autobiography, Temptations, co-written with Patricia Romanowski, chronicling the careers of the group from The Primes/Distants days and focusing on the lives of Williams and Melvin Franklin.
 (An updated version of the book was published in 2002.)
 Together, they worked on the theme song to the children's educational musical movement series, Kids in Motion created by Greg & Steve.